qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - what are you?
 - who are you?
 - are you a bot?
+- what's your name?
+- do you have a name

 ## intent:cannot_track_packages
 - package tracking is not working